likith-sg/likith-sg/README.md

 - 🌱 I’m currently learning **Azure Cloud, MySQL**

-- 👨‍💻 All of my projects are available at [https://likith-sg.github.io/Likith-Portfolio/](https://likith-sg.github.io/Likith-Portfolio/)
+- 👨‍💻 All of my projects are available at [Portfolio Website](https://likith-sg.github.io/Likith-Portfolio/)

 - 📫 How to reach me **likithsg1@gmail.com**